 Jane is initially employed for a two-month probation period.
 Jane is very nervous and diffident.

 Customer Service Techniques

 To be prepared for customer support challenges, Jane should learn the right techniques to overcome the possible problems.
 Here are techniques Jane needs to defuse the outraged customer.

-- Admit mistakes technique is used to calm down the customer by amitting the mistake, whether you made it personally or the company you represent made it.
+- Admit mistakes technique is used to calm down the customer by admitting the mistake, whether you made it personally or someone else within NHS Blood and Transplant made it.

 - Allow venting is used for allowing the customer to let off steam uninterrupted, the idea is that the customer will eventually calm down on his or her own.

 - Empathy statements are used as the primary response to any situation where the customer is upset or angry.
 The idea is to prove to the customer that you understand his or her emotional state.